deltachat/deltachat-pages/pl/help.md

 ## Does Delta Chat support images, videos and other attachments?

-- Yes.
+- Tak.
 Beside the plain text, all email-attachments are displayed as separate messages.
 Outgoing messages will get attachments as needed automatically.

 ## Does Delta Chat support HTML-emails?

-- Yes.
+- Tak.
 If incoming email lacks a plain text part, we convert HTML-emails to plain text ourselves.
 Outgoing emails always use plain text.

-# Groups
+# Grupy

 ## How can I create a group?